Committing to Therapy

 *It is often recommended to engage in 90-minute sessions for couples therapy and certain types of treatment including trauma therapy (EMDR and PE).
 The rate for these sessions are prorated to 1.5 times the regular session rate.

-Cash and all major credit cards are accepted for payment.
+Cash and most major credit cards are accepted for payment.
 Payments for sessions are due at the end of each session.

 Sessions are typically held for approximately 50-minutes in length

-We have therapists who are in network with Tricare, Triwest/VA CCN, Cigna and Lyra (note that not all of our therapists are in network with each of these insurances, please be sure to verify when scheduling).
+We have therapists who are in network with Aetna, Cigna, Lyra, KP, Tricare and Triwest/VA CCN (note that not all of our therapists are in network with each of these insurances, please be sure to verify when scheduling).
 If you have insurance outside of these options, we can provide you a superbill to submit to your insurance for reimbursement if you would like.
 Some insurance companies will reimburse all or part of the costs associated with therapy depending on your plan.
 It is ultimately the client’s responsibility to confirm any insurance benefits with their insurance company prior to treatment.
 We are happy to assist in this process but cannot make any guarantees of quoted benefits.

 Please check your coverage carefully by asking your insurance company the following questions: